sap-tutorials/Tutorials/tutorials/cp-kyma-cap/cp-kyma-cap.md

 3. The `app` directory contains a ready to use Node.js CAP service application modeling Questions and Answers.

-    >For more information regarding the setup of the application see [CAP Getting Started](https://cap.cloud.sap/docs/get-started/in-a-nutshell)
+    >For more information regarding the setup of the application, see [CAP Getting Started](https://cap.cloud.sap/docs/get-started/in-a-nutshell)

 4. Within the `k8s` directory you can find the Kubernetes/Kyma resources you will apply to your Kyma runtime.